-If you would like help with cross-listing your courses, complete this form.
+If you need help with cross-listing your courses, complete this form.
 You will need to identify the class/reference numbers for the sections you wish to cross-list.

 End of Term

 Below are the Canvas roles.
-Canvas provides the potential for roles that appear only in a specific college or department's set of courses so if you feel you have the need for a special role, please contact Scott Finkeldei at email@example.com.
+Canvas provides the potential for roles that appear only in a specific college or department's set of courses so if you feel you need a special role; please contact Scott Finkeldei at email@example.com.

 |Read SIS data||X||X||X|